 Indiana House passes abortion ban, sends to Senate

-INDIANAPOLIS (AP) — The Indiana House on Friday passed a bill that would ban nearly all abortions in the state, sending the legislation back to the state Senate to confer on House changes.
+INDIANAPOLIS (AP) — The Indiana House on Friday voted for a ban on nearly all abortions in the state, sending the legislation back to the state Senate to confer on House changes.

 House members advanced the near-total abortion ban 62-38 with limited exceptions, including in cases of rape and incest, and to protect the life and physical health of the mother.

-The measure now goes to the Senate.
-If approved as is, Indiana lawmakers will become the first in the nation to pass new legislation restricting access to abortions since the U.S. Supreme Court’s ruling in June removing its protected status as a constitutional right.
-The measure then would go to Gov. Eric Holcomb, who has not indicated whether he would sign it.
+If the Senate approves the bill as is, Indiana lawmakers will become the first in the nation to pass new legislation restricting access to abortion since the U.S. Supreme Court’s ruling in June that overturned the 1973 landmark Roe v.
+Wade decision that made the procedure legal nationwide.
+The measure then would go to Republican Gov. Eric Holcomb, who has not indicated whether he would sign it.

-Republican Rep. Wendy McNamara of Evansville, who sponsored the bill, said the legislation “reflects an understanding that this is one of the most difficult and contentious issues of our lifetime.”
+Republican Rep. Wendy McNamara of Evansville, who sponsored the bill, told reporters after the vote that the legislation “makes Indiana one of the most pro-life states in the nation.”

-Outside the House chamber Friday, abortion-rights activists chanted over lawmakers’ remarks, carrying signs like “Roe roe roe your vote” and “Build this wall” between church and state.
+Outside the House chamber, abortion-rights activists often chanted over lawmakers’ remarks, carrying signs like “Roe roe roe your vote” and “Build this wall” between church and state.
 Some House Democrats wore blazers over pink “Bans Off Our Bodies” T-shirts.

-The House version of the ban added exceptions for protecting the health and life of the mother after frequent requests from doctors and others who testified last week before a Senate committee.
+The House version of the ban added exceptions for protecting the health and life of the mother after repeated requests from doctors and others.
 It also allows abortions if a fetus is diagnosed with a lethal anomaly.

-The bill additionally removes the Senate-approved time frames based on age for abortions in cases of rape or incest — up to 12 weeks for those under 16 and eight weeks for those 16 and older.
-It instead creates a blanket ban after 10 weeks post-fertilization on abortions in cases of rape and incest.
+The bill removes Senate-approved time frames based on a patient’s age for abortions in cases of rape or incest.
+Instead, it creates a blanket ban after 10 weeks post-fertilization on abortions in cases of rape and incest.
 Victims would not be required to sign a notarized affidavit attesting to an attack.

-Friday’s vote came about one week after the Republican-controlled Senate narrowly passed its ban with similar measures.
-State senators could consider the House-endorsed abortion ban Friday afternoon, when further changes are possible.
+Friday’s vote came about one week after the Republican-controlled Senate narrowly passed its ban.
+Senators could consider the House-endorsed abortion ban Friday afternoon, when further changes are possible.

-House and Senate legislators listened to hours of testimony over the past two weeks, when residents on all sides of the issue rarely, if ever, supported the legislation.
-Opposition from abortion-rights supporters said the bill goes too far while anti-abortion activists expressed it doesn’t go far enough.
+House and Senate legislators listened to hours of testimony over the past two weeks in which residents on all sides of the issue rarely, if ever, supported the legislation.
+Abortion-rights supporters said the bill goes too far, while anti-abortion activists expressed it doesn’t go far enough.

+The House also rejected, largely on party lines, a Democratic proposal to place a non-binding question on the statewide November election ballot: “Shall abortion remain legal in Indiana?”

+The proposal came after Kansas voters resoundingly rejected a measure that would have allowed the state’s Republican-controlled Legislature to tighten abortion in the first test of voters’ feelings about the issue since Roe was overturned.

+Indiana House Speaker Todd Huston told reporters that if residents are unhappy, they can vote for new lawmakers.

+“Ultimately it’s up to the Senate,” he said.
+“Voters have an opportunity to vote, and if they’re displeased, they’ll have an opportunity both in November and in future years.”

-Indiana was among the first Republican-run state legislatures to debate tighter abortion laws after the U.S. Supreme Court overturned Roe v.
-Wade.
-The proposed ban also came after the political firestorm over a 10-year-old rape victim who traveled to the state from neighboring Ohio to end her pregnancy.
-The case gained wide attention when an Indianapolis doctor said the child came to Indiana because of Ohio’s “fetal heartbeat” ban.
+Indiana’s proposed ban also came after the political firestorm over a 10-year-old rape victim who traveled to the state from neighboring Ohio to end her pregnancy.
+The case gained attention when an Indianapolis doctor said the child came to Indiana because of Ohio’s “fetal heartbeat” ban.

-Democratic Rep. Maureen Bauer spoke tearfully about the people in her South Bend district who oppose the bill — the husbands standing behind their wives, the fathers supporting their daughters — as well as the women “who are demanding that we are seen as equal.”
+Democratic Rep. Maureen Bauer spoke tearfully before Friday’s vote about people in her South Bend district who oppose the bill — the husbands standing behind their wives, the fathers supporting their daughters — as well as the women “who are demanding that we are seen as equal.”

-Bauer’s comments were followed by raucous cheers from hallway protesters and quickly subdued applause from fellow Democrats.
+Bauer’s comments were followed by raucous cheers from protesters in the hallway and subdued applause from fellow Democrats.

 “You may not have thought that these women would show up,” Bauer said.
 “Maybe you thought we wouldn’t be paying attention.”